ceydapatir/MovieArchiveAPI_Week4/README.md

 ---
 ## Requests

+* ***If the genre or director is registered in a movie, they cannot be deleted.
+First, the movie is expected to be deleted from the system.***
+* ***When creating a new movie, a genre or director ID that does not exist in the system cannot be entered.***
+* ***The movie, genre or director must be updated with new data that does not exist in the system.***

 ### MoviesController.cs
 * GET   /api/Movies: This request throws an error if there is no movie in the database, otherwise it returns movies data.
 * GET   /api/Movies/{id}: This request returns the movie data has the received id, and if there is no such movie, it throws an error.
-* GET   /api/Movies/{name}: This request returns the movie data has the received name, and if there is no such movie, it throws an error.
+* GET   /api/Movies/name: This request returns the movie data has the received name ([FromQuery] string name), and if there is no such movie, it throws an error.
-* GET   /api/Movies/{year}: This request returns the movies data has the received year, and if there is no such movie, it throws an error.
+* GET   /api/Movies/year: This request returns the movies data has the received year ([FromQuery] int year), and if there is no such movie, it throws an error.
 * POST  /api/Movies: This request creates a new movie if there is no movie with the same name in the database, otherwise it throws an error.
 * PUT   /api/Movies/{id}: This request updates the movie data, with the received id, and if there is no such movie, it throws an error.
 * DELETE   /api/Movies/{id}: This request deletes the movie data, with the received id, and if there is no such movie, it throws an error.